ska-telescope/developer.skatelescope.org/src/services/ait_performance_env.rst

 3.4 Configure shell to use your docker-machine
 """"""""""""""""""""""""""""""""""""""""""""""
-After this, when you execute "docker" command it will be executed remotely
+After this, when you execute "docker" command it will be executed remotely.

 ::

 	$ eval $(docker-machine env MACHINE-NAME)

 Now if you run "docker-machine ls" you see that your machine is active and ready to use.
 ::

 	$ docker-machine ls